Singer, Royals beat Tigers 3-1 in Gordon’s finale

 KANSAS CITY, Mo.
-(AP) — Brady Singer finished his rookie season with a stellar performance, Alex Gordon wrapped up his long Royals career and Kansas City ended its season Sunday with a 3-1 win over the Detroit Tigers.
+(AP) — Brady Singer finished his rookie season with a stellar performance, Alex Gordon wrapped up his long Royals career with a fond farewell and Kansas City ended its season Sunday with a 3-1 win over the Detroit Tigers.

-Adalberto Mondesi and Ryan McBroom homered for the Royals, who finished just above the last-place Tigers in the AL Central in their first season under manager Mike Matheny.
+Adalberto Mondesi and Ryan McBroom homered for the Royals, who finished just above the Tigers in the AL Central in their first season under manager Mike Matheny.

+“My regrets are that we have we don’t have 100 more games, because with what we are starting to put in place, the building blocks of a winning team, you are starting to see those come together,” Matheny said.

+The Royals finished the season going 12-6 in an 18-game stretch to end the year, which was one of the best in the AL in that span.

 Kansas City (26-34 ) has been fourth in the division in back-to-back seasons.
 The Royals haven’t reached postseason play since winning the World Series in 2015.

-Detroit (23-35) will finish last for the fourth time in six years.
+Detroit (23-35) finished last for the fourth time in six years.
 Lloyd McClendon wound up the season as the Tigers’ manager after Ron Gardenhire retired on Sept.
 19.

+“Some days were better than others, and that happens with young players, but they’re learning what preparation is all about and what it takes to get to the next level,” he said.

-Gordon played the final game of his career and got a fond Kansas City farewell.
+Gordon played the final game of his career and got a touching send-off.

+“I grew up as a little kid just wanting to play this game,” the 36-year-old Gordon said.
+“I’m pretty fortunate to do it as long as I have.”

-After striking out in the top of the first, he took his spot in left field to begin the second.
+After striking out in the first, he took his spot in left field to begin the second.
 Gordon was then pulled and trotted off, hugging teammates and a Tigers opponent, and waving to his family watching in a private box at Kauffman Stadium.

-The 36-year-old Gordon retires as one of three players in Royals history to play 14 or more seasons with the franchise.
+Gordon retires as one of three players in Royals history to play 14 or more seasons with the franchise.
 Only Frank White and George Brett had longer tenures in Kansas City.
 Gordon won seven Gold Gloves.

 Singer (4-5) allowed one run, on Brandon Dixon’s double, on three hits in seven innings.
 He struck out five and walked none.